backand/angular-yeoman-todos/README.md

 ## App Configuration
-2. In the app that you just created, please perform the following configuration
+2. In the app that you just created, please perform the following configuration 1.Security & Auth
-### Security & Auth
-  1. Go to the Security & Auth --> Configuration page
+  Go to the Security & Auth --> Configuration page
-#### Enable Anonymous Access
+    1. Enable Anonymous Access
-    1. In the Anonymous Access (first section on the page) swith to enable.
+    In the Anonymous Access (first section on the page) swith to enable.
     In the select options chose ReadOnly.
     This means that users can access without username and password and they will be assigned with a ReadOnly role
-#### New Users Role
+    2. New Users Role
-    2. In the Public App section (second section in the page), in the select options chose User.
+    In the Public App section (second section in the page), in the select options chose User.
     This means that when new users are created they are assigned with a User role.
     By switching the Public App on and off you can decide if only users that were invited by the Admin can sign up to the app     or that everyone can sign up.
 This switch between Public and Private does not require any change in your code.
     3. Custom Registration Page URL